AWS IAM Best Practices – Least Privilege & MFA

 • Enable a strong password policy to define password requirements forcing users to create passwords with requirements like at least one capital letter, one number, and how frequently it should be rotated.

-MFA – Enable MFA for privileged users
+MFA – Require MFA for All Users

-Role – Use temporary credentials with IAM roles
+Role – Use Temporary Credentials with IAM Roles

 • Roles have specific permissions and do not have a permanent set of credentials.